nightscout/nightscout.github.io/docs/nightscout/new_user.md

 <img src="../img/heroku4.png" width="650">
 </p>

 Now scroll down a bit and we are going to fill out the information lines in the `Config Vars` section (circled in red above) of that page.
-There are many variables listed in that section, but we will only *<b>need*</b> to edit a few of them right now to get started.
+There are many variables listed in that section, but we will only *need* to edit a few of them right now to get started.
 You can always go back later and edit the default values of your BG alarms and other defaults (or do it now, if you'd like).
 The variables listed below though do need you to make some edits/entries or review that the default settings work for your situation.

 <table>
 <thead>